Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Adding a Collector

-Fluency appliances use a Server / Collector model to collect and process data.
-Collectors are managed in the “Collector” section under the “Configuration” section of the menu.
 Adding a Remote Collector is a two-step process that requires configuration on both the Server and the Collector appliance.

-On the Server side, a unique Token is generated for the Collector through the Web interface.
+On the Server side, an unique Token is generated for the Collector through the Web interface.
 On the Collector side, this Token, as well as the hostname or IP address of the Server appliance, must be entered into the appliance via a local Terminal or SSH, as Collector appliances do not have their own web interface and are managed exclusively through the Server appliance after initial setup.

 On the Collector configuration page, click the “+ COLLECTOR” button.